nats-io/nats-general/architecture/ARCHITECTURE.md

 # Understanding NATS Architecture

-[NATS](https://nats.io) is a publish/subscribe message oriented middlware an emphasis on simplicity, performance, security, and scalability.
+[NATS](https://nats.io) is a publish/subscribe message oriented middleware with an emphasis on simplicity, performance, security, and scalability.
 It was built from the ground up to operate in the cloud.

 NATS messaging is comprised of core NATS, and NATS streaming.
-Core NATS supports at most once delivery, is designed to be lightweight, performant, and always available.
-NATS Streaming supports log based persistence providing guaranteed delivery, replay of messages, and subscription continuity (durable subscribers).
+Core NATS supports at-most-once delivery, is designed to be lightweight, performant, and always available.
+NATS Streaming supports log based persistence providing at-least-once delivery, replay of messages, and subscription continuity (durable subscribers).

 # Core NATS

-Core NATS is a broker based client-server [messaging](http://nats.io/documentation/concepts/nats-messaging/) software supporting the [publish/subscribe](http://nats.io/documentation/concepts/nats-pub-sub/), [request/reply](http://nats.io/documentation/concepts/nats-req-rep/), and [work queue](http://nats.io/documentation/concepts/nats-queueing/) messaging patterns.
+Core NATS is the ideal [messaging](http://nats.io/documentation/concepts/nats-messaging/) software for [publish/subscribe](http://nats.io/documentation/concepts/nats-pub-sub/), [request/reply](http://nats.io/documentation/concepts/nats-req-rep/), and [work queue](http://nats.io/documentation/concepts/nats-queueing/) messaging patterns.

 ## NATS Server